geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 2. Below the tabs at the top of the screen are two large boxes that enable you to perform two functions: create a group in Outlook and upgrade distribution lists.
 In the **UPGRADE Distribution Lists** box, select the **Get Started** button.
 This opens a **Bulk upgrade DLs to groups in Outlook** window.

 3. On the **Bulk upgrade DLs to groups in Outlook** window, the **Showing** field controls what information is being displayed.
-By default, it displays **Available for upgrade**, which displays any distribution lists that are available to be upgraded to an Office 365 group.
+By default, it displays **Available for upgrade**, which displays any distribution lists that are available to be upgraded to an Microsoft 365 group.
 Adatum currently has only one distribution list that's available to be upgraded, the Sales Department group. <br/>

 	Select the drop-down arrow in the **Showing** field and select the other option, **Upgraded DLs**.
 This option shows any distribution list groups that have been upgraded to an Office 365 group.
 As you can see, there are no groups currently in this list. <br/>